macdo5/smartPantry/README.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
 ```
 5. Open your web browser (Chrome, Firefox or Edge are recommended) and navigate to `localhost:8000` or `127.0.0.1:8000`.
+There is currently a default pantry already in the datatbase called myPantry.
+It has 1 row and 10 columns.
+The Django views and templates are built to display this single pantry only.
+In future development this will change so that every user will be able to view their own pantry.
 The pantry image should load after a few seconds.

+The reason why it takes so long to load is because it is constructing a single .jpg out of multiple images.
+There are 10 pictures that the web app needs to stitch together, so the more columns and rows in a pantry and the higher the resolution of the pictures, the longer it takes for the web app to stitch them all together.